The Good News of Jesus Christ

 WE EXIST TO GLORIFY GOD

 This is the purpose of every human being on the planet.
 It’s the purpose of everyone who has ever lived and everyone who will live.
 God made this point clear through the prophet Isaiah: “Everyone who is called by My name, And whom I have created for My glory, Whom I have formed, even whom I have made.”
 (Isaiah 43:7).
-As the church, we have been saved to "proclaim the excellencies of Him who has called you out of darkness into His marvelous light” (1 Peter 3:9).

 WE EXIST TO ENJOY GOD FOREVER